stepancheg/rust-protobuf/README.md

 There are several ways to generate rust code from `.proto` files

+### Invoke protoc programmatically with protoc-rust crate (recommended)

+Have a look at readme in [protoc-rust crate](https://github.com/stepancheg/rust-protobuf/tree/master/protoc-rust).

+### Invoke protoc programmatically with protoc crate

+Have a look at readme in [protoc crate](https://github.com/stepancheg/rust-protobuf/tree/master/protoc).

 ### With protoc command and protoc-gen-rust plugin

 0) Install protobuf for `protoc` binary.